An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: kD Trees and Interpolation

 An alternate technique for producing adaptive neighborhoods would be to use the Voronoi regions \cite{Voronoi1907} associated with each MCMC sample.
 The Voronoi region associated with a sample contains all the parameter space points that are closer to that sample than any other sample.
-The Voronoi region decomposition into neighborhoods is, in a sense, maximally adaptive, in contrast to the approach of Ref.~\cite{Littenberg2009}, which is minimally adaptive.
-Unfortunately, defining the Voronoi regions requires a metric on parameter space, which may be difficult or impossible to define.
+The Voronoi region decomposition into neighborhoods is, in a sense, maximally adaptive, in contrast to the approach of \cite{Littenberg2009}, which is minimally adaptive.
+Unfortunately, defining the Voronoi decomposition requires a metric on parameter space, which may be difficult or impossible to define.
 Also, the computational cost for computing the Voronoi regions increases rapidly with dimensionality.

 Here we propose to use a decomposition of the parameter space into neighborhoods based on a data structure called a kD-tree (see, e.g.\ \cite{Berg2008} or \cite{Gaede1998}).
-The decomposition is more adaptive than the cells of Ref.~\cite{Littenberg2009}, and more efficient in high-dimensional spaces than the Voronoi decomposition.
+The decomposition is more adaptive than the boxes of \cite{Littenberg2009}, and more efficient in high-dimensional spaces than the Voronoi decomposition.